vigneshSs-07/vigneshSs-07/README.md

 -  Sharing back to community through youtube on advanced techniques in cloud like **Azure**, **Google Cloud Platform**, **SQL**, **Statistics**, **ML** and **NLP** related technologies through
    [**Cloud & AI Analytics**](https://www.youtube.com/channel/UCyAnuvrJq_2JCnYm8atLE2w).
 -  Actively learning and looking for better opportunities in Machine Learning and Bigdata technologies.
--  Open for collaborations in Data Science and Machine Learning projects.
+-  Open for collaborations in Cloud Platform, Data Science, Data Engineering and Machine Learning projects.

 -> Scroll down to see my Pinned Repositories.